jacksonyoung4/JacksonThesis/BundleSDF/readme.md

 │   │   │   ├── ...
 │   │   └── ...
 ```
-- Data will be in this format by default if using record_for_BundleSDF.
+- Data will be in this format by default if using record_for_BundleSDF.py.
 - Run XMem:
 ``` bash
 -	python3 eval.py --output ../output/dataName --generic_path ../dataName --dataset G